-Patrick Swoboda is a NYC-based bass player dedicated to performing the works of living composers, and has worked closely David Lang, Du Yun, Chris Cerrone, and Ken Thomson.
+Patrick Swoboda is a NYC-based bass player dedicated to performing the works of living composers, and has worked closely with David Lang, Du Yun, Chris Cerrone, and Ken Thomson.
 Recent highlights include performing and recording David Lang’s powerful and introspective opera The Loser with Bang on a Can and LA Opera, recording and performing the music of John Corigliano and David del Tredici as a special guest with the Albany Symphony, and appearing on NPR Music’s Tiny Desk concert series with LADAMA.
 As a founding member of the trio Bearthoven, Swoboda engages young composers to commission and present music for bass, piano, and percussion in largely unexplored new contexts.
 Formed at the Bang on a Can Festival at Mass MoCA in 2013, Bearthoven has premiered over 40 pieces since its founding.
 Bearthoven’s 2019-20 season will feature a world premiere commission from Michael Gordon and a new work by Shelley Washington.
 Bearthoven's followed up their debut record Trios with 2018’s American Dream featuring the music of Scott Wollschleger.
 Swoboda has held the position of upright and electric bassist for NYC-based contemporary chamber orchestra Contemporaneous since 2012, and has performed with the group at the Bard Music Festival, the 2015 Bang on a Can Marathon and New Amsterdam Presents at National Sawdust.
 A frequent collaborator, Swoboda has performed with Ensemble Signal, Ensemble Echappe, Tigue, Dither, the Slee Sinfonietta, Hotel Elefant, Exceptet, the Dogs of Desire along with many other exciting ensembles.